Medicare costs: Key takeaways

 - There is no Medicare Part A premium for most beneficiaries who paid into Medicare through payroll taxes (99% of Medicare beneficiaries do not have to pay a monthly premium for Medicare Part A).

-- The Part A premium in 2024 is $278/month for those who worked / paid into Medicare between 7.5 and 10 years.
+- The Part A premium in 2025 is $285/month for those who worked / paid into Medicare between 7.5 and 10 years.
 (Work history can be yours or your spouse’s.)
-This was unchanged from 2023.

 2025 Part A deductible: